aibeira/swgoh-shard-bot-doc/admin-guide.md

 * **Name** - The player's in-game and/or Discord name.
 * **Type** - The player's type - Friend or Enemy
-* **Payout Time (UTC)** - The time of the player's payout in the UTC time, and in format "HH:mm".
+* **Payout Time (UTC)** - The time of the player's payout in the UTC time, and in format "HH:mm" - 24-hour time in the UTC time zone (*no "am/pm" or time-zone should be specified*).
 For example, 01:00 is 1:00am UTC, or 9:00pm EDT.
 * **Payout Hour** - The hour component of the player's payout time.
 This field will eventually be removed, as it can be derived, but for now, just enter the number of the hour you just put in the payout time UTC.

 The other fields are optional.